harness/developer-hub/tutorials/deploy-services/harness-cicd-tutorial.md

 ## Continuous integration
 First, let’s take a look at what CI/CD is and what its benefits are.
 Although these two concepts are often discussed together, each has its own role in the software development process.

-Continuous integration is the process of automating the build and testing of code.
-It requires a SaaS build service (like Harness Hosted Builds) or an on-premise build server responsible for taking code from a source control system (such as Git), compiling it, and testing it to ensure it’s error-free.
-This helps to keep software projects on track by ensuring that errors/mistakes/bugs get spotted as soon as they occur.
-If a build is broken, it halts the rest of the process until it’s been fixed.
+Continuous integration is the process of automating the building and testing of code.
+It requires a SaaS build service, such as Harness Hosted Builds, or an on-premises build server responsible for taking code from a source control system (such as Git), compiling it, and testing it to ensure it’s error-free.
+This helps to keep software projects on track by ensuring that errors, mistakes, and bugs are spotted as soon as they occur.
+If a build is broken, it halts the rest of the process until it is fixed.
 As a result, the build process is much more streamlined.

 ## Continuous delivery and deployment
 Continuous delivery automates the release process.
 It ensures that code is always in a releasable state.
 This process includes taking the code from the build system and routing it through a staging environment to ensure it’s suitable for release.
 The outcome is a fully automated deployment process, which can be controlled by the team or triggered by triggers outside the team (such as when a developer pushes or commits a code to the main branch).
 The key difference between CI and CD is that the former is focused on building code, while the latter focuses on releasing the final product.